 - As a sinner, you are broken and need to be fixed

-- If you have ANY value it’s not because of anything you have done, or could ever do, it’s only because God loves you
+- If you have ANY value it’s not because of anything you have done, or could ever do, it’s only because of God’s loving grace

 - you are weak and in need of the strength that can only come from a savior

-All of these doctrines are a foundation of what it means to be humble and righteous in the African American community.
+All of these doctrines have been taught as a foundation of what it means to be humble and righteous in the African American community.

 But, in the black Church, the fruits of the message coupled with the historical images of worship have had a devastating effect.
 These doctrines are never discussed in the churches and how they affect the very essence of an individual and the community at large.